Watts-College/cpp-523-sum-2022/schedule.md

 <br>

-**Labs are due Saturday**, mini assessments covering the previous lab are on Tuesday.
+**Labs are due Saturday**, mini assessments 1-5 covering the previous lab are on Tuesday, mini assessment 6 is due on a Thursday.

 Get started early on labs so you have time to ask questions on the discussion board if you get stuck.